wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 </table>
 --->

-**Note:** If you do not use any of the frameworks in this table, you can instead instrument your application with Wavefront's OpenTracing SDK. _[[Link to page for OpenTracing SDK ]]_
+**Note:** If you do not use any of the frameworks in this table, you can instead instrument your application with [Wavefront's OpenTracing SDK for Java](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java).

 ## Describing Your Application to Wavefront